Discodoris cebuensis Bergh, 1905

 midline.
 Animals found in Halimeda are generally paler than those found in rocky habitats.

-is a moderately rare species.
+is a moderately common species.
 Some of the animals found on Maui were resting under

 rocks/debris in moderately protected rocky habitats and Halimeda kanaloana